len-OH-fil-lum (?) a-kew-ti-FOH-lee-um

-Plants of the World Online still lists eight species in the Lenophyllum genus (as of 2-5-21 when I last updated this page.
-Llifle (Encyclopedia of Living Forms) only list three species and this one isn’t one of them.
+As of 12-19-22 when this page was last updated, Plants of the World Online lists seven species in the Lenophyllum genus.
+Llifle (Encyclopedia of Living Forms) only lists three species and this one isn’t one of them.
 The only information on Dave’s Garden is what I contributed in 2013.
 There was no pronunciation for “Lenophyllum” that I could find anywhere so I just made one up. 🙂

 The genus Lenophyllum is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates re made.
+Those numbers could change as updates are made on POWO.

-I don’t know why this species is not more popularsince it is virtually indestructable…
+I don’t know why this species is not more popular since it is virtually indestructible…

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 While I was living at the mansion in Mississippi a good friend of mine, Kyle Hall, brought me a cutting from a plant he found while he was walking in 2009.
 Him bringing me plants and cuttings was nothing new.
 But this one was different… I put it in the pot with one of my Lemon Eucalyptus and it took right off which is putting it mildly.

 While my pots were in the backyard during the warmer months, I put them in the sunroom during the winter.
 When the weather was nice, I moved them to the front porch.
 While they were there, some leaves of “this plant” fell off and into a crack.
 They grew and spread in this crack.
 I soon learned that the leaves of this plant would root just about anywhere.

 The Lenophyllum acutifolium always puts on a very good show of flowers.

 Zones: USDA Zones 8a-11b (10 to 40° F).

 Soil: Average, well-draining soil or cactus mix is fine.
 Not particularly picky.